InsAItTeam/MvSTracker/README.md

 ## ⚙️ Installation

-The code and data will be avaliable soon.
+The manuscript is currently under review, code and data will be avaliable upon the acceptance of the manuscript.